OpenLEADR/openleadr-python/docs/server.rst

 .. admonition:: Implementation Checklist

     In your application, the creation of Events is completely up to you.
-PyOpenADR will only call your ``on_poll`` handler with a ``ven_id``.
+OpenLEADR will only call your ``on_poll`` handler with a ``ven_id``.
 This handler must be able to either retrieve the next event for this VEN out of some storage or queue, or make up the Event in real time.

     - ``on_created_event(payload)`` handler is called whenever the VEN sends an :ref:`oadrCreatedEvent` message, probably informing you of what they intend to do with the event you gave them.
     - ``on_request_event(ven_id)``: this should return the next event (if any) that you have for the VEN.
 If you return ``None``, a blank :ref:`oadrResponse` will be returned to the VEN.